Exploring the Netherlands in July: Everything You Need To Know

 The Hague, the Royal City, offers a rich history and culture.
 Your exploration can start at the Binnenhof, the center of Dutch politics, where guided tours delve into its storied past.
 Just a short distance away, the iconic Peace Palace embodies the pursuit of international justice, housing the International Court of Justice.
 Tours here enlighten visitors about its global significance and architectural grandeur.

-Utrecht
+Utrecht in July

 Utrecht masterfully mixes its historic essence with modern city life.
 The medieval center is a maze of picturesque streets and charming canals, flanked by old buildings and secluded courtyards, ideal for exploring on foot.
 Highlights include Natuurpark Bloeyendael and the Sonnenborgh Observatory, each offering unique insights into local natural and scientific heritage.

-Maastricht
+Maastricht in July

 Maastricht, a cultural treasure in the Netherlands, seamlessly combines its rich history with contemporary attractions.
 Begin exploring the stunning Basilica of Saint Servatius, a Romanesque church from the 11th century known for its intricate architecture and splendid interior.
 Close by, the Basilica of Our Lady and the historic Sint Servaasbrug offer more architectural marvels and stories.

 Beyond its religious and historical sites, Maastricht is famed for its extensive underground network.
-Try the guided tour through the city's caves and tunnels, which have served as shelters in wars and storage spaces over the centuries.
-For those interested in more comprehensive experiences, the sightseeing city walk and the heritage and nature tour provide insightful explorations of the city’s diverse offerings.
+Try the nature and heritage tour through the Maastricht's caves and tunnels, which have served as shelters in wars and storage spaces over the centuries.
+Plan your visit with the 4-day city break.
+For extended stays, consider renting a long-term car to navigate the city and surrounding areas at your leisure.

-Haarlem
+Haarlem in July

 Haarlem captivates with its picturesque streets and cozy squares, ideal for leisurely exploration.
 Wander through the historic center, where the blend of beautiful architecture and quaint shops complements the cafe culture.